-Mark Twain once wrote, “Travel is fatal to prejudice, bigotry and narrow-mindedness - all foes to real understanding.”
-Recognizing the validity of that statement, Maryville College believes a period of travel and study outside the United States should be a part of one's education whenever possible.
+“Once you commit yourself to a place, you begin to share responsibility for what happens there.” - Scott Russell Sanders, essay “Local Matters”, Secrets of the Universe.
+Recognizing that we are part of a larger world, Maryville College believes a period of travel and study outside the United States should be a part of one's education whenever possible.

 Confronting other cultures and viewpoints, learning about the customs and practices in other societies, coping with unfamiliar surroundings in a language not fully one’s own can do much to deepen insights and broaden perspectives.
 Such experience can also foster remarkable personal growth.
+We encourage all students to seek out the voices, struggles and successes of different cultures as part of their journeys abroad.
 A range of opportunities for guided travel and study is available.
 Short-term possibilities come through experiential travel with a small group of students and faculty.
 For more extended periods, however, Maryville College maintains exchange programs with several overseas institutions and is a member of the International Student Exchange Program.
 Students should begin the process of exploring study abroad opportunities as freshmen, since most application deadlines occur in the sophomore year.

-If you have questions about Maryville College education abroad programs or international student services, please either visit Bartlett Hall, Rm 332, e-mail firstname.lastname@example.org or call 865-273-8991.
+If you have questions about Maryville College education abroad programs or international student services, please either visit International House, e-mail firstname.lastname@example.org or call 865-273-8991.